-Only betting on horse races, bicycle races, motorcycle races, motorboat races and lotteries are operated by the national government, the municipal bodies and other public sectors (including toto/BIG) in land-based form.
-All other betting, bingo and casino activities used to be prohibited under the Penal Code.
+Only betting on horse races, bicycle races, motorcycle races, motorboat races, and lotteries is operated by the national government, the municipal bodies, and other public sectors (including toto/BIG) in land-based form.
+All other betting, bingo, and casino activities used to be prohibited under the Penal Code.

-However, as mentioned in 1.1 Current Outlook, gambling activities to be conducted by licensed casino business operators within approved land-based IRs are legalised under the IR Laws.
-Under the Japan Casino Regulatory Commission's (the "Commission") rules, baccarat, blackjack (21), poker, roulette, sic bo, craps, Casino War, money wheel, pai gow (table game) and electronic (table) games are permitted.
+However, as mentioned in 1.1 Current Outlook and Recent Changes, gambling activities to be conducted by licensed casino business operators within approved land-based IRs are legalised under the IR Laws.
+Under the Japan Casino Regulatory Commission's (the "Commission") rules, baccarat, blackjack (21), poker, roulette, sic bo, craps, Casino War, money wheel, pai gow (table game), and electronic table-games are permitted.